Bob Montgomery (baseball): Minor leagues

 Montgomery began his professional baseball career for the Olean Red Sox, a minor league baseball team that were members of the New York–Penn League.
 Playing both third base and the outfield, he batted .273, enough to earn him a promotion to the Class-A Waterloo Hawks of the Midwest League in the following season.
 It was here that Montgomery was encouraged by manager Len Okrie to switch positions to catcher, in order to improve his chances of being promoted into the major leagues.

 Boston Red Sox (1970–1979)

 In 1971, Major League Baseball made it compulsory for all players to wear batting helmets, although active players like Montgomery were allowed to continue batting without one per a grandfather clause.
-Montgomery opted to utilize this privilege, choosing to strengthen the inside of his cap with protective lining instead.
+Montgomery used this privilege, choosing to strengthen the inside of his cap with protective plastic lining instead.
 Consequently, Montgomery was the last major league player to bat without wearing a helmet when he played his final game on September 9, 1979.

 In 387 career games, he compiled a .258 batting average with 23 home runs and 156 runs batted in.